Stellenbosch-Econometrics/AdvancedTimeSeries-872/README.md

 5. Bayesian linear regression -- [Lecture #5 Notebook](https://raw.githack.com/DawievLill/AdvancedTimeSeries-872/main/notebooks/static/lecture5-regression.jl.html)
 6. Bayesian Vector Autoregression (BVARs) -- [Lecture #6 Notebook](https://raw.githack.com/DawievLill/AdvancedTimeSeries-872/main/notebooks/static/lecture6-bvar.jl.html)
 7. State space models / Kalman filter -- [State space models](https://julia.quantecon.org/tools_and_techniques/linear_models.html) and [Kalman filter](https://julia.quantecon.org/tools_and_techniques/kalman.html)
-8. Dynamic factor models
+8. Dynamic factor models and FAVARs
-9. Time varying parameter models
+9. Time varying parameter models (TVP-VARs)
 10. Deep learning for time series analysis

 `R` code for many of the lectures will also be uploaded, for those that are more comfortable using `R`.
 However, the main programming language for this course will be `Julia`.
 No familiarity with `Julia` is assumed.
 We will be starting from basic principles.